adolphTech/portfolio/README.md

 # portfolio
-it is a stativ website for my portfolio
+it is a stati website for my portfolio